musa-611-fall-2022/course-info/README.md

 Throughout this 15 week course, you'll be learning to program applications using HTML, CSS, and Javascript.
 In addition to programming skills, we will stress the "tools of the trade": you will use a text editor designed for programming; your code will be turned in with git and managed through github.
 You will be programming in the same way and with some of the same tools as software developers in the industry.

 We'd like to keep the course somewhat freeform — there are basic skills which must be touched on, but your interests will help shape the direction to a large extent.
-There will be a self-directed final assignment that can take on about any topic you find interesting (so long as you use tools from our class).
+Most of your practice will come through building three projects in JavaScript, in addition to a self-directed final assignment that can take on about any topic you find interesting (so long as you use tools from our class).

 This syllabus is a living document.
 As the course progresses, greater detail will be added to reflect the content of each week.